Mellanox/DCTrafficGen/README.md

 OMNeT++ simulations model should instantiate the DCTG Manager singleton and a set of TG objects (or a subclass of the one provided by the DCTG library).
 The TGs should invoke the manager getNextFlow() method and obtain back the full definition of a new flow which follows the exact characteristics of the role that TG carries within the application occurrence it belongs to.

 # Installation
-- You must have an omnetpp 4.6 or later installed and its bin dir in your PATH
+- You must have an omnetpp 4.6 installed and its bin dir in your PATH
 - In the root directory run: make makefiles; make; make MODE=release
 - You should find the resulting lib in the src directory